-The colored bar at the top of this section indicates the Rate Plans' status.
-If it is suspended then it is not displayed for new customers to sign up.
-Existing customers will still bill using this plan.
+The colored bar at the top of this section indicates the Rate Plan status.

 Unique ID for the Rate Plan.

 Do not change the Rate Plan ID unless absolutely necessary, as existing records in the CashBox database may reference the current ID.

 The type and number of units in the plan.
 These names appear in customer Billing Statements.

 The number of units included in the base subscription, before rated billing begins.

 Date the rate plan was created.